• Recipes

 In its literal meaning, Methi is Fenugreek leaves, and Paneer is the Indian cottage cheese.

-Methi Paneer is an Indian curry dish prepared with Methi leaves and Paneer cooked in a flavourful gravy that is a harmonious blend of onions, tomatoes, and yogurt that tastes more like a restaurant-style; and looks luscious!
+Methi Paneer is an Indian curry dish prepared with Methi leaves and Paneer cooked in a flavorful gravy that is a harmonious blend of onions, tomatoes, and yogurt that tastes more like a restaurant-style; and looks luscious!

 Fenugreek leaves are available all year round but are more abundant in the winters.
 They are rich in iron, folate, and antioxidants and make a great reservoir of these nutrients in a delectable way.